 To date, NV Gold has completed an initial exploration program at Slumber comprised of mapping, sampling and two geophysical surveys.
 Through the program, the company has identified a large hidden structural gold target that coincides with a 2,000-meter-long by 300-meter-wide magnetic low.
 NV Gold intends to follow up on the anomaly with a 1,200-meter drill program.

 NV Gold’s Management Team

-Peter A. Ball — President, COO and Director
+Peter A. Ball — President, CEO, and Director

 Peter Ball brings over 25 years of experience as a mining professional at all levels of leadership.
 Throughout his career, he has held various senior management roles with international precious metals mining companies in corporate finance, securities trading, mine engineering, business development, corporate communications, public relations and marketing functions throughout North and South America, Asia and Europe.

 Ball began his career in the late 1980s working as a mining engineer, a technical representative and in various management and senior executive roles for numerous companies including Redstar Gold, Columbus Gold, Hudson Bay Mining & Smelting, Echo Bay Mines Ltd., RBC Dominion Securities, Eldorado Gold Corp., Adriana Resources Inc. and Argentex Mining Corp.
 He is a graduate of the Haileybury School of Mines, Georgian Business College, UBC’s Canadian Securities Course and is a member of CIMM.